loewenmaehne/Item-Tracking-System-for-Mushrooms/README.md

 Type 'finish' to end scanning

 DATA:
-- Stores locally in item_tracking.db
+- Stores locally in item_tracking.db.
+Keep backuping this file!

+DISCLAIMER: The author shall not be held liable for any damages or misuse of this software.
+Use at your own risk.